Capri205/MoneyThief/README.md

 # Authors
 * **Ratismal** - *Initial work* - [Ratismal](https://github.com/Ratismal)
-* F451 - Updated to 1.19 and compiled with Java 17 to use on the OB-Minecraft network.
+* F451 - Updated to 1.20 and compiled with Java 17

 # License
 MoneyThief uses the MIT license.
 See the 'LICENSE' file for details.